July 21st, 2011 Last Updated on: February 27th, 2020

 Each of the snakes and even Vine became powerful symbols for many Nations of the South East.
 Because of coming forth first, Rattlesnake became known as a Great Warrior also and his likeness was used all across the South East on accoutrements, adornment, clothing, jewelry, pottery, tools, weapons and more.
 He can be found among the art of the South East Nations from the Ancient Mound Builders to present day.

-The People however were kind and gentle to the four snakes and Vine.
-They knew that they would only get hurt from each if they did not show respect.
+The People, however, were kind and gentle to the four snakes and Vine.
+They knew that they would only get hurt from each other if they did not show respect.

 Cooper, Vernon.
 Lumbee Elder, Mentor & Teacher to the Author.